-Sedum Lemon Ball is the most popular perennial that we sell at Martin Garden Center due to its eye-catching appearance, easy-to-grow nature, and ability to thrive in various conditions.
+Sedum Lemon Ball is one of the most popular perennials that we sell at Martin Garden Center due to its eye-catching appearance, easy-to-grow nature, and ability to thrive in various conditions.
 The plant belongs to the family Crassulaceae and is known for its small, round, bright yellow-green leaves resembling miniature balls.

-It is a low-growing plant that typically reaches a height of 4 to 6 inches and a spread of 10 to 12 inches.
+Sedum Lemon Ball is a low-growing plant that typically reaches a height of 4 to 6 inches and a spread of 10 to 12 inches.
 It has a clumping growth habit and produces small clusters of star-shaped, yellow flowers that bloom in late summer or early fall.

-- Well-draining soil is also crucial for the success of Sedum ‘Lemon Ball.’
+- Well-draining soil is also crucial for the success of Sedum Lemon Ball.
 It thrives in soil that allows water to pass through easily, preventing the risk of root rot.
 Ensuring proper drainage prevents moisture-related issues and promotes robust root development and overall plant health.

-When watering, allow the soil to dry out completely between waterings.
+- When watering, allow the soil to dry out completely between waterings.
 Sedum Lemon Ball prefers to be drier rather than consistently moist.
 Water the plant thoroughly but infrequently during the growing season, which typically spans from spring to fall.
 In the dormant winter months, reduce watering to a minimum as the plant’s water requirements decrease.

-This sedum variety is adaptable to a range of temperatures.
+- This sedum variety is adaptable to a range of temperatures.
 It thrives in average room temperatures and can withstand fluctuations.
-However, it’s important to protect ‘Lemon Ball’ from extreme cold, as it is not frost-tolerant.
+However, it’s important to protect Lemon Ball from extreme cold, as it is not frost-tolerant.
 If you’re growing it outdoors, be mindful of frosty conditions and provide appropriate protection or bring the plant indoors during winter.

-A balanced, diluted fertilizer formulated for succulents can be applied sparingly during the active growing season (spring and summer) to support healthy growth and coloration.
+- A balanced, diluted fertilizer formulated for succulents can be applied sparingly during the active growing season (spring and summer) to support healthy growth and coloration.
 Avoid over-fertilization, as excessive nutrients can lead to overly lush growth that may lose the plant’s characteristic compact form and intense yellow color.

 Uses in the Garden